Inks Lake State Park: Fishing regulations

-Angling Opportunities
+Angling opportunities

+Fish were stocked in the reservoir in the late 1980s and early 1990s, and there atre currently fishing opportunities.

-Inks Lake is most noted for its picturesque scenery, but the fishing here can be good as well.
-It includes under-rated largemouth bass and Guadalupe bass populations, along with several species of sunfish (bream).
-White bass are regularly caught in the reservoir, and a low-density white crappie population is present.
+It includes largemouth bass and Guadalupe bass populations, along with several species of sunfish (bream).
+White bass are regularly caught in the reservoir, and a small white crappie population is present.
 Channel and flathead catfish occur throughout the reservoir.

-Fishing Cover/Structure
+Fishing cover/structure

-Inks Lake offers a wide variety of cover and structure for fishes species.
-The shoreline contains various rock piles, ledges, and chunk rock banks.
+Inks Lake offers a wide variety of cover and structure for fish species.
+The shoreline contains various rock piles, ledges, and rock banks.
 Brush piles and gravel beds have been placed near fishing piers and other strategic locations to attract more fish.

 Several private boat docks, particularly on the west side of the lake, hold fish year-round.
-Watercolor in the reservoir is fairly clear.
+Water in the reservoir is fairly clear.